aspect-build/rules_ts/docs/rules.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

-Public API for TypeScript rules
+# Public API for TypeScript rules

-Nearly identical to the ts_project wrapper macro in npm @bazel/typescript.
-Differences:
-- uses the executables from @npm_typescript rather than what a user npm_install'ed
-- didn't copy the whole doc string
+The most commonly used is the [ts_project](#ts_project) macro which accepts TypeScript sources as inputs and produces JavaScript or declaration (.d.ts) outputs.

 <a id="ts_config"></a>